Karya55/Fatty-Liver-Classification-and-Scaling-0-to-2-using-CNN/README.md

 The more data we train for the network, the higher accurence rates we get!

+Pre-requisites
+The following are the pre-requisites for running the notebook on a local machine.

+Python3
+PyTorch
+Matplotlib
+Numpy

 #PLEASE DON'T POST THIS CODES AND THE PROJECT AS YOUR OWN.
 IF YOU HAVE ANY CONFIGURATIONS AND WORK DONE TO THE CODE, GIVE ME A CREDIT + REPOST PLEASE!
 THANK YOU!!